 Typically, throw-over panniers and tank bags come in the form of soft luggage, and these can be fastened by a bungee or straps often supplied with the bags, to the luggage rack or passenger seat.
 Some soft bags have internal frames/supports, usually made of plastic, so that the bag can hold its shape even when it’s not full.
-The biggest disadvantage of soft cases is they’re generally not waterproof, and will leak!
+The biggest disadvantage of soft cases is they’re generally not waterproof, and will leak.
 Also, soft luggage is not very secure in the sense of your valuables when parked/stopped and has usually less stowage capacity than that of hard luggage.
 Why would you purchase it with all these disadvantages?
 It’s rather inexpensive does have a lot of flexibility being it can fit on most motorcycle models.

 Hard luggage is rigid in construction and generally comes in the form of panniers and a top box.
 It is made of a hard plastic or aluminium and is rigidly mounted to your bike with metal or plastic brackets.
 Hard luggage is expensive, but for good reason- it has a longer lifespan and is entirely waterproof.
 Plus it has a much larger storage capacity.
 Hard luggage is also much more secure, both in terms of possible theft and in terms of falling off.
 It can be difficult to find hard luggage that fits your bike properly (unless you own a BMW) and it can also be quite tricky to fit the mountings.

 Tank bags are great for “quick access” items or softer items.
 Perfect for long or short trips and are usually expandable.
 A great feature when you’ve picked up too many souvenirs along the way.
 Just use caution to ensure the bag doesn’t restrict operation of your motorcycle controls while turning.

-Another handy item is a tail pack which sits on the passenger seat.
+Another handy item is a tail pack / tail bag which sits on the passenger seat.
 These can be fastened with a bungee cord or come with their own tie-down straps.

 What To Look For When Buying Motorcycle Touring Luggage